 Zydone is intended to be taken whole.
-Crushing, chewing or snorting opiate drugs can lead to severe side effects or overdose.
-As with other opiates, warnings from manufacturers say Zydone should not be taken more often or in larger doses than what is prescribed.
-Anyone who has more than three alcoholic drinks per day or cirrhosis of the liver should talk to a doctor before taking any medication with acetaminophen.
+Crushing, chewing, or snorting opiate drugs can lead to severe side effects or overdose.
+As with other opiates, warnings from manufacturers say people should not take Zydone more often than needed or in larger doses than prescribed.
+Anyone with more than three alcoholic drinks per day or cirrhosis of the liver should talk to a doctor before taking any medication with acetaminophen.
 An overdose of acetaminophen can cause serious liver damage.
 The maximum recommended amount of acetaminophen for an adult is 1,000 mg per dose and 4,000 mg in a day.
 Doctors recommend knowing the amount of acetaminophen in each medication you take.
-Zydone can impair motor skills, affecting reaction time, and can cause changes in mood and thought processes.
-Warnings on the prescription say care should be taken when driving or performing other tasks that require alertness.
+Zydone can impair motor skills, affect reaction time, and cause changes in mood and thought processes.
+Warnings on the prescription say people be cautious when driving or performing other tasks that require alertness.

 When taken as directed, Zydone can be a useful tool in pain relief.
-Prolonged use of opiates can lead to tolerance and dependence.
+However, prolonged use of opiates can lead to tolerance and dependence.
 Tolerance occurs when the drug builds up in the system, requiring people to take more to achieve the same pain-relieving effects.
-A tell-tale sign of dependence is a strong craving for the drug.
+In fact, a tell-tale sign of dependence is a strong craving for the drug.
 Once addicted, withdrawal symptoms can set in.
-They include muscle and bone pain, insomnia, restlessness, diarrhea, vomiting, other flu-like symptoms and involuntary leg movements.
+Consequently, these withdrawal symptoms include muscle and bone pain, insomnia, restlessness, diarrhea, vomiting, other flu-like symptoms, and involuntary leg movements.
 Overdosing on Zydone or other opiates can be fatal.
-Kicking a Zydone addiction can be difficult.
+With this in mind, kicking a Zydone addiction can be difficult.
 Many users delay treatment because of a fear of withdrawal.
 Numerous treatment options are available for opiate dependence.
-They include hospital-based detoxification, rehabilitation, faith or therapy-based programs and rapid drug detox.
+They include hospital-based detoxification, rehabilitation, faith or therapy-based programs, and rapid drug detox.